8 smart ways to keep networking while you’re stuck at home

 When we are distancing ourselves in a way we have never done before, it is more important than ever to stay connected to the people who matter most in your life–your network–and to be willing to connect with them digitally in a strategic way.

-As Eric Schurenberg, CEO of Mansueto Ventures, shared in a letter published earlier: “It’s disorienting, for sure, but we are getting on with it.
+As Eric Schurenberg, CEO of Mansueto Ventures (which owns Fast Company and Inc.), shared in a letter published earlier: “It’s disorienting, for sure, but we are getting on with it.
 There is a lot of work to be done.”
 The people in our lives are integral to everything we do.
 Having a plan helps to drive one’s meaningful activities, such as building and executing a digital networking strategy in a remote-work world.

 An increased sense of isolation just adds to the layers of complexity that result from nearly all of us now operating in a remote-work world.
 A networking strategy is a deliberate and methodical approach to relationship building that enables us to prioritize our most important ones, focus on the quality over the quantity of our connections, engage in networking activities in an authentic and reciprocal way, and link our relationship-building activities to our overarching strategic goals.
 Time and energy are both limited commodities, so having a networking strategy just makes sense.